cristianoliveira/ergo/README.md

 ergo run
 ```
 Now you are able to access: `http://ergoproxy.dev`.
-Ergo redirects anything that finish with `.dev` to the configured url.
+Ergo redirects anything that finishes with `.dev` to the configured url.

-Simple right?
+Simple, right?
 No magic involved.

-Do you want add more services?
-So is easy, just add more lines in `.ergo`:
+Do you want to add more services?
+It's easy, just add more lines in `.ergo`:
 ```
 echo "otherservice http://localhost:5000" >> .ergo
 ergo list